home-assistant/developers.home-assistant/docs/documenting/create-page.md

 - `ha_config_flow`: Set to `true` if the integration has a [Data Entry Flow](/data_entry_flow_index.md), omit otherwise.
 - `ha_codeowners`: GitHub usernames or team names (starting with `@`) of people that are responsible for this integration.
 This should match with the codeowners as listed in the integration manifest file.
 - `ha_domain`: The domain of the integration in Home Assistant Core.
 This must match the name from the integration manifest file.
+- `related`: Optional.
+Adds a section with links to related topics to the end of the page.
+Use `docs` used for local links and `url` for external links.

 There are [pre-defined variables](https://jekyllrb.com/docs/variables/) available but usually, it's not necessary to use them when writing documentation.